-In medicine, it refers to the distinction of a disease or condition particular to others that have similar clinical characteristics.
+In medicine, it refers to distinguishing a disease or condition particular from others with similar clinical characteristics.

 Physicians and other trained medical professionals use differential diagnostic procedures to diagnose the specific disease in a patient or, at least, to eliminate any imminent, life-threatening condition.

-Frequently, each individual option of a possible disease is called a differential diagnosis (for example, acute bronchitis could be a differential diagnosis in the evaluation of a cough that ends with a final diagnosis of the common cold).
+Frequently, each option of a possible disease is called a differential diagnosis (for example, acute bronchitis could be a differential diagnosis in evaluating a cough that ends with a final diagnosis of the common cold).

 More generally, a differential diagnostic procedure is a method of systematic diagnosis used to identify the presence of a disease entity in which multiple alternatives are possible.